Climate Intelligence, Defence and Analytics

 Do you offer a global service?

-Who is behind Scientinel?
+Who is who?

-Why do you favour high-end extreme scenarios?
+Why focus on high-end extreme scenarios?

 The Scientinel team believes that business-as-usual scenarios are no longer fit for purpose.
 This is derived from our very own professional experience where high-end projections from merely 15 years ago have become today’s average scenarios.